 This phenomenon can be explained by three well-documented mechanisms:

-During the holiday season, our minds are naturally torn between work obligations and personal concerns—family preparations, extra expenses, and a disrupted daily routine.
+During the holiday season, the brain is naturally torn between work obligations and personal concerns—family preparations, extra expenses, and a disrupted daily routine.
 It’s not a matter of lack of willpower.
 It’s biology.

-What truly demotivates an employee in the long run isn’t fatigue.
-It’s feeling invisible to their organization.
-A manager who fails to acknowledge the context in which their teams work sends an unconscious yet destructive message: you don’t exist outside of your deliverables.
+What demotivates an employee in the long run isn’t fatigue.
+It’s feeling invisible to the organization.
+A manager who fails to recognize the context in which their teams work sends an unconscious but destructive message: you don’t exist outside of your deliverables.

 More than half of employees say they rarely experience team-building events at work—a figure that rises to 57% among non-managerial staff.
 Indeed, the lack of shared experiences fosters a sense of gradual, silent, yet very real alienation.

 The good news?
-These three issues are entirely manageable.
+These three phenomena are entirely manageable.
 But you still need to adopt the right managerial approach.

 Every celebration has its own norms, every team has its own needs, and every employee has their own circumstances.
 The biggest mistake companies make is believing that a one-size-fits-all HR policy is enough to cover every situation.

-A strong team culture recognizes that not all employees celebrate the same occasions, and creates moments that are inclusive of everyone by offering a variety of activities, thereby encouraging employees to share their own traditions.
+A strong team culture recognizes that not all employees celebrate the same occasions, and creates moments that are accessible to everyone by offering a variety of activities, thereby encouraging employees to share their own traditions.

 In practical terms, maintaining engagement during the holiday season depends on four fundamental strategies, which apply regardless of the occasion: